omni-tools/node-repl-story/README.md

 `replHistory()` return the [`REPLServer`](https://nodejs.org/api/repl.html#repl_class_replserver) instance you provided, or otherwise the one it started.

+**Note:** replHistory instrument the repl server so that when it closes the history file is closed properly.
+If you want for this to be complete, you can listen the `end-of-story` event on the replServer itself.

 ### 'Complex' Example
 Here is an example to illustrate how to configure `repl-story`: